jaydeethree/Home-Assistant-weatherdotcom/README.md

 Translations only use the base language code and not the variant (i.e. zh-CN/zh-HK/zh-TW uses zh).
 The default is en-US (translations/en.json) if the lang: option is not set in the weather.com config.
 If lang: is set (i.e.  lang: de-DE), then the translations/de.json file is loaded, and the Weather.com API is queried with de-DE.
 The translation file applies to all sensor friendly names.
-Forecast-narrative, forecast-dayOfWeek, forecast-daypart-narrative and forecast-daypart-daypartName are translated by the api.
 Available lang: options are:
 ```
 'am-ET', 'ar-AE', 'az-AZ', 'bg-BG', 'bn-BD', 'bn-IN', 'bs-BA', 'ca-ES', 'cs-CZ', 'da-DK', 'de-DE', 'el-GR', 'en-GB',